TalusBio/cookiecutter-data-science/README.md

 │                         the creator's GH username, and a short `-` delimited description, e.g.
 │                         `1.0-wfondrie-initial-data-exploration`.
 │
-├── references         <- Data dictionaries, manuals, and all other explanatory materials.
+├── results            <- Generated analyses, such as figures and reports.
 │
-├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
-│   └── figures        <- Generated graphics and figures to be used in reporting │
 ├── environment.yml    <- Specifies the dependencies to build a conda environment.
 │                         Create the environment with `conda env create -f environment.yml`